flaviusb/flaviusb.net/unpublished/disentangling-some-annoying-autoantonyms.md

 An easy example here: Anarchy.

-First, the strawman meaning: violent lawlessness, with men in black masks smashing, burning and mudering with impunity.
+First, the strawman meaning: violent lawlessness, with men in black masks smashing, burning and murdering with impunity.

 Then, the political science meaning, which Anarchists mean when they refer to Anarchism: not needing leaders or coercive social relations; a form of governance comprised of direct action and mutual aid, with the potential addition of direct democracy, personal property (as distinct from private property) and workers collectives amongst other things, and which completely rejects private property, the state, corporations, wage slavery and potentially various other things.